stevewitman/test-links-firebase/README.md

 }
 ```

-Define a method called send() to push new links to the database and reset our local state.
+Define a method called addLink() to push new links to the database and reset our local state.

 ```
-send(name, url) {
+addLink(name, url) {
     this.links.push({name: name.value, url: url.value})
     name.value = url.value = '';
 }